Speech and Swallowing Therapy to Help cope with Parkinson’s Disease

 Parkinson’s medication may also assist to solve the swallowing problems; however, swallowing therapy remains the top treatment.
 Therefore, your doctor may refer you to swallowing and speech therapists.
 These therapists will recommend exercises that help in strengthening the swallowing muscles.
 They may also recommend behavioral changes such as tucking your chin into your chest when swallowing, not using straws to drink and making smaller bites when eating your food.

 Sometimes, swallowing problems may lead to complicated problems such as weight loss especially when the patient cannot take adequate nutrition.
 In severe cases, the doctor may raise the possibility of using a feeding tube.
 This may become a blow to the whole family however, it may be the only option to ensure that the patient gets enough calories.

 If you have speech and swallowing problems, you should see a swallowing and speech therapist.
 These pathologists have undergone specialized training that helps the patients to amplify their voices.
 Generally, speech therapy programs are different in the various stages of PD. at the onset, the therapist will teach the patient strategies to help with their voice volume, breathing, speed of speech, clear pronunciation of words as well as facial expressions.

 As the disease progresses, communication may become difficult.
 The therapist offers advice on how to cope with the disease.
-For instance, professionals may recommend the use of assistive devices such as voice amplifies or computers.
-Speech therapy training also includes non-verbal communication skills, which enables the patient to communicate using expression and gestures.
-This is vital as it reduces the stress of not being able to speak as well as eliminating the effort of trying to talk.
+For instance, professionals may recommend the use of assistive devices such as voice amplifiers or computers.
+Speech therapy training also includes non-verbal communication skills, which enable the patient to communicate using expression and gestures.
+This is vital as it reduces the stress of not being able to speak as well as eliminates the effort of trying to talk.
 This makes the patient relaxed while communicating with his/her friends or family.